zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 |                              | matches one or more services to not model    |
 +------------------------------+----------------------------------------------+

-Only *loaded* services are modeled.
 An empty value in ``zLinuxServiceModeled`` is treated as ``.*`` regex and models all loaded services.
 Both the zProperties can support multiple regex expressions when separated on new lines.
 The *OSService* monitoring template generates events on every collection cycle for a service that is down.
 The events are automatically cleared if the service is up again.

 ..
 Note::
    ``zLinuxServicesNotModeled`` overrules ``zLinuxServicesModeled``.
 If a